flatironinstitute/neurosift/README.md

 In addition to the frontend, there is also a [Python package called neurosift](https://pypi.org/project/neurosift/) that provides a command-line interface for viewing local NWB files.
 See the instructions above.
 The source code for this package is in the [python directory](python).

+## Where to find documentation

+* **Quick start:** If you are new to Neurosift, we recommend that you follow the links at the top of this README.
+Basic usage in the browser does not require installation.
+If you're looking for a quick way to view a local NWB file, see the instructions above.
+* **Supported Neurodata types:** For a table of Neurodata Types and their corresponding Neurosift plugins, see [neurodata_types.md](doc/neurodata_types.md).
+* **Development environment:** If you want to set up a development environment for updating current features or adding new ones, see [setting up a development environment](doc/development_environment.md).
+We welcome feedback and code contributions.
+Please submit a pull request or open an issue.
+* **API documentations:** API documentation is not available at this point, but you the development environment documentation provides guidance on how to explore the source code.
+* **Adding annotations (experimental):** For information on how to add annotations to NWB files, see [neurosift_annotations.md](doc/neurosift_annotations.md).
+This is an experimental feature that is still under development.

 ## Seeking help

 Please report any issues or suggest features on the [GitHub issue tracker](https://github.com/flatironinstitute/neurosift/issues).

 You can also use [Discussions](https://github.com/flatironinstitute/neurosift/discussions) to ask questions about how to use Neurosift or enhance your experience with it, share ideas and feedback that can help improve Neurosift, or discuss any related topics.

-## For developers

-We welcome feedback and code contributions.
-Please submit a pull request or open an issue.

-To set up a development environment for updating current features or adding new ones, see [setting up a development environment](./doc/development_environment.md).

-[This page](https://neurosift.app/?p=/tests) has a table of tests for many of the view plugins.

 ## License